Ashraile/DOMContentLoaded/README.md

 Supports multiple execution contexts and will preserve previous `onload` and `ready` event handlers written by other scripts.

-Works in `IE6+`, Edge, Chrome 1+, Firefox 1+, Opera 4+, Safari 3.2+, Safari iOS, Samsung Internet, with a fallback to a window.onload stack that works everywhere.
-And it likely works, although as yet it is impossible and impractical to test, in even earlier browsers.
+Works in `IE6+`, Edge, Chrome 1+, Firefox 1+, Opera 4+, Safari 3.2+, Safari iOS, Samsung Internet, with a fallback to a queued window.onload that works everywhere.
+And it likely works, although as yet it is basically impossible and impractical to test, in even earlier browsers.
 Tested via BrowserStack.

 Usage: